pimlu/srt2vocab/README.md

 ### Building from source

 This is a Maven project which should download its dependencies when you attempt to build.
-I didn't want to commit >15MB of CSVs to the repo so that's missing.
-I'll publish that soon along with the jar.
+This uses a bunch of dictionary data; I didn't want to commit >15MB of CSVs to the repo so that's in the [`res` branch](https://github.com/pimlu/srt2vocab/tree/res).

 ### Bug reports